While all children grow and develop in unique ways, some children experience delays in their development. Children with developmental

 Services are at no cost to families.
 Rhode Island state law does require commercial insurance carriers operating in Rhode Island to cover early intervention services.
 There can be no impact on premiums, annual or policy term caps.

-The Trudeau Memorial Center offers EI services from our Warwick, RI site, located at 3445 Post Road in the Mullen building (in the back parking lot across from the main building) and our new site located at 25 West Independence Way, Kingston, RI.
+The Trudeau Memorial Center offers EI services from our Warwick, RI site, located at 3445 Post Road in the Mullen building (in the back parking lot across from the main building) and in the URI campus located at 25 West Independence Way, Kingston, RI.